waterhog/gaia_plastics/README.md

 # Gaia Plastics Project
 This README provides a brief project overview.
-Please go to our [wiki](https://github.com/waterhog/gaia_plastics/wiki) if you want more in-depth information about the project and how to set up a device.
+Please go to our [wiki](https://github.com/waterhog/gaia_plastics/wiki) if you want more in-depth information about the technical side of the project and how to set up a device.

 ## Introduction
 The Gaia Plastics Project is an IoT project for counting plastic objects floating on the surface of rivers.
 The project uses a simple hardware setup including a camera, and a computer vision model to detect plastics objects.
 Every 15 minutes, a plastic count for that period is sent from the device to the cloud.
 This data can be queried from a mobile phone.
 In the future, we plan to add a front-end that will use a map to display near-real-time plastic counts from all devices.